The Integral Role of Human Sacrifice in Aztec Cultures

-This is probably the least attractive feature of the otherwise very advanced empire of natives.
-Nevertheless, human sacrifices are a major part of the Aztec culture, as well as the cultures of many other native tribes during that time.
+This is probably the least attractive feature of the otherwise very advanced empire of natives Facts about aztec human sacrifice.
+Nevertheless, reveal that these rituals were a major part of Aztec culture, as well as the cultures of many other native tribes during that time.

 Before the Aztecs were….well, the Aztecs, there were plenty of other tribes in North America, and they loved to sacrifice.
 With that said, these seemingly sadistic rituals were nothing new when the Aztecs waltzed right into Mexico and decided to stay.